wp-plugins/content-protector/readme.txt

 9. A Content Protector access form that uses a CAPTCHA.
 You can customize the image under Settings -> Content Protector.

 == Changelog ==

+= 2.3 =
+* Settings admin page now limited to users with `manage_options` permission (i.e., admin users only).
+* Fixed bug where when using AJAX and CAPTCHA together, CAPTCHA image didn't reload on incorrect password.
+* New settings: use either a text or password field for entering passwords/CAPTCHAs, and set placeholder text for those fields.
+* Added `autocomplete="off"` to the access form.
+* Streamlined i18n for date/time pickers (Use values available in Wordpress settings and `$wp_locale` when available, combined *-i18n.js files into one).

 = 2.2.1 =
 * Fixed AJAX bug where shortcode couldn't be found if already enclosed in another shortcode.
 * Clarified error message if AJAX method cannot find shortcode.